-This two-year course is designed to support the student to achieve a university place in an electronic engineering discipline.
+This two-year course (equivalent to two A Levels) is designed to support the student to achieve a university place in an electronic engineering discipline.
 Students will study:

 - Mobile communication